 The objective of the programme is to build the capacity of teachers and students to develop, effectively implement, monitor and evaluate CPTED strategies and interventions to address youth on youth violence in schools over the next six months.

 Beverly Reynolds, Caribbean Community (CARICOM) facilitator, explained the most important aspect of the programme.

 “The highlight of the programme is the Champions for Change Club,” she said, noting that the idea is to have the students themselves advocate against violence and promote safety and security in the schools.
+In addition to promoting safety among students, some teachers have argued for an increase in physical security around the school, such as pedestrian gates and other types of physical security products.
 “What we really look at is how we can manipulate the current and present physical layout and environment of the school and how we can also work in the classroom to reduce violence.”

 Lisa Pistana, Education Officer, stressed that the programme is very important for the education system, as it “teaches teachers how to respond to certain violent activities or possible explosive issues that may arise within the classroom and how to handle students in a way so as to diffuse the incident as opposed to making it worse.”

 Cayon High School was well chosen to pilot the programme given its relationship with the population of the surrounding areas.